enestvedto/Anki-Duolingo/README.md

 Anki-Duolingo enables users to combine the benefits of [Duolingo](https://www.duolingo.com/) and [Anki](https://apps.ankiweb.net/) to accelerate language learning.
 This tool makes use of [Anki-Connect](https://git.foosoft.net/alex/anki-connect) to communicate with your Anki application.

+Currently, the main feature of this tool is to create and update an Anki deck with all vocab someone has unlocked on Duolingo.
+Future plans can be found below in the TODO sections.

 ## Installation

 The installation process is similar to other Anki plugins and can be accomplished in three steps: